-There was no monitoring or reporting violation during 2019.
+There have been no reporting or monitoring violations during 2019.

 IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER

 Our water system recently violated a drinking water standard.
 Although this is not an emergency, as our customers, you have a right to know what happened, what you should do, and what we are doing to correct this situation.